grcjamezz/gridcoinweb/README.md

-As a flask application, **gridcoinweb** should really be run with a WSGI container such as gunicorn, however for development/testing purposes you can use the built-in flask development server via the "run" script provided (edit to use python 2.7 instead of python 3 if required):
+As a flask application, **gridcoinweb** should really be run with a WSGI container such as gunicorn, however for development/testing purposes you can use the built-in flask development server via the "run" script provided (edit to use python 2.7 instead of python 3 if required).

+I've just been using the development server myself, personally, and it works well enough - certainly well enough to give this a try!

 ```
 usage: server.py [-h] [-p PORT] [-l LISTEN] [-d] [-g HOST] -u USER